 I love this time of year.
 From right before Thanksgiving all the way through New Year’s.
 I love how simple Thanksgiving is, and I love preparing the food with loved ones.
 Then, I love getting out the Christmas tree the next day & watching our little ones throw all the ornaments on the bottom third.
 I love making cookies & gingerbread houses.

-Speaking of giving presents, I used to wonder why people spoiled their kids if it was obviously bad for them, but now I get it.
-I have a ridiculous urge to get them a zillion things, which would obviously not be good for anyone.
-Fortunately my husband (and our giant mount of debt) keep the urge under control.
-Ha! 😉
+Speaking of giving presents, I used to wonder why people spoiled their kids if it was obviously bad for them, but now I totally get it.
+I have a ridiculous urge to get them a zillion things, which would not be good for anyone.
+Fortunately my husband (and our giant mount of student loan debt) keep the urge under control.

 Make Food for Parties

 If you’re invited to bring something to a party, consider making it from scratch instead of buying it.
 Making it is almost always cheaper than buying it, especially if you have staple pantry items around already.
 Veggie trays, cheese & meat platters, desserts, etc… They’re all cheaper homemade.
 (And usually yummier too!)

 When I was growing up, my mom made these beautiful, elaborate Christmas cookie platters.
 She and my dad would take them to work for office friends to share.
 She’d pass them out to neighbors and teachers.
 People literally looked forward to them every year.
 And every single cookie on there was amazing.

 But it’s not cheap to go out and buy baking ingredients to make 7 varieties of cookies for 50-100 people.
 So, if your Christmas budget is extra tight this year, choose your one favorite cookie to give to neighbors, teachers, office staff, and the like.
 There are usually cute tins, plates, and labels at the dollar store or the dollar section of Target too.
 Ingredients for one type of cookie cost less than ingredients for a variety.